 4. Film a Recruitment Video

 While careers pages and generating website content are essential for developing your brand, videos may assist achieve the intended result much more quickly.
-Utilize outlets like YouTube, Facebook, Instagram, and Twitter to distribute your recruitment videos to a large audience instantly.
+You can use a video converter to change various video formats and utilize outlets like YouTube, Facebook, Instagram, and Twitter to distribute your recruitment videos to a large audience instantly.

 Using the aforementioned creative recruitment strategies in conjunction with the beautiful broadcasting channels available today, you’ll be able to compete with companies who employ television and radio to market their brand image continually, but at a fraction of the expense.